SHAKEN/STIR, all you need to know.

 SHAKEN/ STIR FAQs

-The TRACED Act was signed into law on December 30, 2019 which directs voice service providers to implement SHAKEN/STIR by June 30th, 2021.
+The TRACED Act was signed into law on December 30, 2019 which directed voice service providers to have SHAKEN/STIR implemented on their networks by June 30th, 2021.

 The Secure Telephone Identity Governance Authority (STI-GA) manages the SHAKEN/STIR infrastructure and vetting of the Secure Telephone Identity Policy Administrator.
 The Secure Telephone Identity Policy Administrator (STI-PA) vets voice service providers and approves participants in the SHAKEN/STIR framework.
 The Secure Telephone Identity Certificate Authorities (STI-CA) provide the certificate requesting and managing infrastructure to STI-PA approved participants.